elijahc/cugammadex/docs/r/uch.md

 Weekend call is a 12-hour shift, 7am-7pm.

+### Call Room
-Call Room: Located on the 2nd floor between AOP and AIP.
+Located on the 2nd floor between AOP and AIP.
 Room # 2016.
 Code is 5889#.
 We just got new stuff (Nespresso, Pillows, Mattress topper, etc) for the call room so please keep it nice!

-Pagers (Trauma activation and Code pager):
+### agers (Trauma activation and Code pager)

 When on call, you will carry a code/airway pager as well as a trauma activation pager (see below).
 Codes (See Section “What to do at a code”): Your responsibility is the “A” of the ABCs.
 Get to the head of the bed, assess need for airway intervention.
 It’s OK to push RTs, RNs, and other residents out of the way.
 Before intubation remember “VISA” V-ventilator or ambu-bag ready?
 I- patent IV functioning?, S- suction ready?,  A- airway tools available?
 Always remember to grab the Airway Box prior to heading to the code location.